DARVO: Deny, Attack, Reverse Victim and Offender

 ReadBetween Editorial Team Our analysis draws on behavioral linguistics, attachment theory, and communication psychology to surface what messages actually mean beneath the surface.

-What Is DARVO?
+What Is This Pattern?

-How DARVO Shows Up in Text
+How It Shows Up in Text

 You